Anti Australian

 In regards to this incident, I think Australia has to investigate its own internal government regarding the Balibo 5, it has been 32 years since the incident, yet nothing much has been done.
 I know the Indonesian government has consider the case “closed”, thus I think some Australians have been a bit frustated, thus the stupid act by some police officers.

-21. Dimp Says:
+21. Dimp says:

 Hi Janma,